2021 Victorian Liberal Party leadership spills: Reactions

 Following the spill attempt, former party leader and Opposition Leader, Matthew Guy, "insisted" he would not attempt to topple the leader before the next election in 2022, stating: “[it is] the end of the matter.”

 Labor Deputy Leader and Acting Premier James Merlino said in a press conference regarding the leadership vote: “They’re [Liberal Party] chaotic, they’re a rabble and they are irrelevant.”
 Further adding: “It just shows how irrelevant they are.
 We’re focused on getting people back to work...they’re focused on just one job, and protecting their own.”

 Former Liberal Premier Jeff Kennett said of the vote: “I don’t know where this came from I heard nothing about it[.]
 [It's] just politically naive, politically stupid, and it simply was brushed aside as it should have been.”

 Second spill motion: 7 September

 On 7 September, after substantial indications that a spill motion would be put forward at a party meeting, including two key resignations the day prior (Matthew Guy, Tim Smith), Tim Smith, staunch ally of former leader Matthew Guy, moved for a leadership spill motion against incumbent Michael O'Brien.
 With Guy heavily favoured to return as leader, Michael O'Brien lost his mandate as leader in a leadership spill motion, 20–11; just over six months from the previous spill motion attempt.

 The same day, after the vacancy of the leadership, Matthew Guy was elected unopposed as the new leader of the party.
-Several days later, Guy revealed his new shadow cabinet, dropping MPs whom voted against the leadership spill motion.
+Several days later, Guy revealed his new shadow cabinet, dropping MPs who voted against the leadership spill motion.